In NYC real estate, BBL stands for borough, block, and lot.

 This 10-digit number identifies each individual piece of land in NYC.
 It is also universal, so it makes tracking buildings across databases easier.

-The Department of Finance allocates BBLs for tax purposes.
+The Department of Finance allocates BBLs for tax purposes for all residential and commercial properties.
 The Department of Buildings issues another identifier, the Building Identification Number.

 What is a block?
 What’s a lot?